-Mr. Chamberlin states that there are certain vinyl windows that have negligible similarities to wood windows.
-He states that if vinyl would be approved then the metrics and specifications would have to match any new window.
-He states that the Board will be reviewing a lot of windows if a material like this would be approved.
+Mr. Chamberlin stated that there were certain vinyl windows that have negligible similarities to historic windows, such as the window profile.
+He stated that if vinyl would be approved, then the metrics and specifications would have to match any existing window.
+He states that the Board will likely be reviewing a lot of different window products if a material like this would receive approval.

-Mr. Heinly asks about why invalidating the warranty of the windows is an issue with the Board.
-Mr. Chamberlin states that future homeowners with an invalid warranty may cause problems such as leakage which would cause a large burden on future owners.
-Mr. Chamberlin belabors the fact that he understands the Applicant’s issue regarding the paintability of the window and the warranty, but would like to have a specific statement stating that the warranty for the windows will not be invalidated due to painting.
+Mr. Heinly inquired as to why invalidating the warranty of the windows is an issue with the Board.
+Mr. Chamberlin stated that future homeowners may invalidated a if they paint a window and cause problems such as leakage, which would create a large burden on future owners.
+Mr. Chamberlin reiterated that he understood the Applicant’s issue regarding the paintability of the window and the warranty, but would like to have a specific statement stating that the warranty for the windows will not be invalidated due to painting.

-Mr. Knee states that the Board is trying to see if the Board is going to approve the windows as an alternate material and would love to make it happen as long as it meets the criteria the Board is concerned about.
-Mr. Chamberlin states that it should be a condition to acquire information about painting and maintaining the warranty.
-Mr. Heinly asks to allow this as a test case while other information to acquire to allow for future administrative approval.
-Mr. Knee states that other windows will not be approved during a period of a test case and that the test case for Fibrex windows was two years.
-Mr. Knight concurs and explains the process in approving a new material for use in historic districts.
+Mr. Knee stated that he wanted to have the Board identify a way to approve the windows as an alternative material and wanted it to happen as long as it met the Board’s criteria.
+He asked whether they should Table the case and allow the Applicant to secure language from the manufacturer regarding the warranty.
+Mr. Chamberlin stated that it should be a condition to acquire information about painting and maintaining the warranty.
+Mr. Heinly asked that the Board approve the proposal as a test case while awaiting the requested information to determine whether to allow the product for future administrative approval.
+Mr. Knee states that other windows will not be approved during a period of a “test case” and noted that the “test case” review period for Fibrex windows was two years.
+Mr. Knight concurred and explained that other Fibrex widows were approved during that period because it was a product, and noted that it differed from the current proposals because Fibrex met the Board’s standards and conditions regarding issues such as paintability. .

-Mr. Chamberlin states that this is an after-the-fact review and the windows are already installed.
-The Applicant states that the project is at drywall stage now and next would be trim and then paint.
-The Applicant infers that making changes to the windows would delay the project.
+Mr. Chamberlin noted that the current review is an after-the-fact review and the windows were already installed and that it thus would not prevent the building envelope from being secured and other work on the property being performed.
+The Applicant stated that the project was at drywall stage now and next steps would be installing trim and then painting.
+The Applicant stated that making changes to the windows would delay the project.

-Mrs. Gribble inquires about the sill of the new windows and the appearance of the product and is concerned about the sight lines that did not occur with historic windows.
-Mr. Chamberlin inquires about if the new windows are smaller then how they sit into the frame and assumes there must be a gap.
-Applicant is unsure and is unable to answer.
+Mrs. Gribble inquired about the sill of the proposed windows and the appearance of the product and stated concerns about the sight lines that did not apply to historic windows.
+Mr. Chamberlin inquired as to how new windows sit into the frame and stated that he assumed there must be a gap.
+The Applicant stated that he was unsure and is unable to answer.

-Mr. Chamberlin states that he would like to see this decision tabled and would like to see why the other historic districts have approved of the material.
-Obtaining a letter from another historic district would help his case.
-He states that the Board need specific reasons why this material would be approved over other similar vinyl products.
-He states that if the Board tables then they must agree to state certain conditions.
-Mrs. Gribble agrees.
+Mr. Chamberlin stated that he would like to see the application tabled, would like to see why the other historic districts have approved of the material, and would like to get a letter from another city’s historic district would help his case.
+He stated that the Board needed specific reasons why this material would be approved over other similar vinyl products.
+He stated that if the Board tabled then they must state certain conditions that must be met; Mrs. Gribble agreed.
+Mr. Chamberlin stated that he still wanted the option of rejecting other similar materials.